-The Cequence API Security platform v5.1 release combines the Bot Defense and API Sentinel capabilities into a single integrated release and adds new capabilities to streamline administration and enhance API vulnerability and automated bot attack mitigations.
+The Cequence Unified API Protection solution v5.1 release combines the API Spartan and API Sentinel capabilities into a single integrated release and adds new capabilities to streamline administration and enhance API vulnerability and automated bot attack mitigations.

 Following are the key new features in v.
 5.1: